Strong degenerate constraining in Lagrangian dynamics: Preliminaries on weak convergence

-\begin{prop} Every weak solution of \eqref{Cauchy_problem_prel} is strong.
-In particular, it is unique. \end{prop} \dem For every $1\leq p\leq \infty$, we have the Sobolev embedding\footnote{Actually, $W^{1,1}(I)$ constitutes the absolute continuous functions while $W^{1,\infty}(I)$ is the set of Lipschitz continuous functions.}
+\begin{prop} Every weak solution of \eref{Cauchy_problem_prel} is strong.
+In particular, it is unique. \end{prop} \begin{proof} For every $1\leq p\leq \infty$, we have the Sobolev embedding\footnote{Actually, $W^{1,1}(I)$ constitutes the absolute continuous functions while $W^{1,\infty}(I)$ is the set of Lipschitz continuous functions.}

-and by the local existence and uniqueness Picard's Theorem, there is a unique solution of \eqref{Cauchy_problem_prel_int} among the continuous functions and this solution is $C^{1}$ regular. \fdem
+and by the local existence and uniqueness Picard's Theorem, there is a unique solution of \eref{Cauchy_problem_prel_int} among the continuous functions and this solution is $C^{1}$ regular. \end{proof}